Frequently Asked Questions

 - What is FSA's policy on nondiscrimination?
 Hide

-The School will admit students of any color, ethnicity, family structure, gender, race, religion and sexual orientation to all rights, privileges, programs and activities generally accorded or made available to students at the School.
+The Friends School of Atlanta will admit students of any color, ethnicity, family structure, gender, race, religion and sexual orientation to all rights, privileges, programs and activities generally accorded or made available to students at the School.

-The School will not discriminate on the basis of age, color, disability or handicap, ethnicity, family structure, gender identity, race, religion or sexual orientation in the administration of its policies, including hiring, admissions policies, scholarship and loan programs and athletic and other school-administered programs.
+FSA will not discriminate on the basis of age, color, disability or handicap, ethnicity, family structure, gender, gender identity, race, religion or sexual orientation in the administration of its policies, including hiring, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.

 - What is the difference between an independent school and a private school?
 Hide